 EDP features, a STA or MLD may reduce the amount of information disclosed in several ways.
 A STA or

-MLD may reduce the content of pre-association and association messages to reduce the opportunity to fingerprint the STA or MLD through its messages outside of a secured connection.
+MLD may reduce the content of preassociation(#1203) and association messages to reduce the opportunity to fingerprint the STA or MLD through its messages outside of a secured connection.
 An MLD may change its

 OTA MAC address(es) during an association either at its own request or at the direction of the AP MLD